Lisa Monaco on US Role in Niger

 Play Video View Fees

 Lisa Monaco has spent two decades in public service and has served at the highest levels in national security and law enforcement in our nation.
 From the FBI to the Situation Room at the White House, Monaco has been at the forefront of our nation’s response to homeland security crises for the last decade.
 From the Boston Marathon Bombings to the Ebola crisis to unprecedented cyber threats, she advised the President of the United States on the most urgent threats to homeland security as Assistant to the President for Homeland Security and Counterterrorism.
 She currently serves as Distinguished Senior Fellow at New York University Law School’s Center for Law & Security as well as the Center for Cybersecurity and as Senior Fellow at Harvard University’s Belfer Center for Science and International Affairs.
-She is also a partner at O’Melveny, Principal at WestExec Advisors, a Senior National Security Analyst for CNN, and a safety adviser to ride sharing company Lyft.
+She is also a partner at O’Melveny and serves as a Senior National Security Analyst for CNN.
 Monaco is also serving as one of six members of Joe Biden’s new Public Health Advisory Committee.

 As the US President’s Homeland Security and Counterterrorism Advisor, Monaco was the White House point person for coordinating the federal government’s crisis management and response to a wide array of risks and challenges.
 She advised the President on counterterrorism policy and strategy and coordinated homeland security-related activities throughout the Executive Branch.
 For the last four years, she attended the President’s Daily Briefing and chaired the Cabinet-level Homeland Security Principals Committee—which advises the President on homeland security policy and crises.
 She led policy coordination and crisis management on issues ranging from terrorist attacks at home and abroad to cyber security, pandemics and natural disasters.
 A career federal prosecutor, in 2011 Monaco was confirmed by the United States Senate as Assistant Attorney General for National Security, becoming the first woman to ever hold that position.
 Exclusively represented by Leading Authorities speakers bureau, she discusses national and homeland security, cyber security, terrorism, and international relations; her insights on shifting and impending global crises is unrivaled.